benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 * Add ".zip" to the end of the name of the folder you just extracted.
 Ignore any warnings that your computer may display to you about renaming a folder in such a way.
     * The folder you just renamed should now have a name that is identical to the name of the .zip file you just deleted.
 * Within *Finder*, enter the folder whose name you just appended with ".zip".
-* Paste the "images" and "messages" folders you copied earlier into the folder you just entered.
+* Paste the "images" and "messages" folders you copied earlier into this folder (i.e., into the folder whose name you just appended with ".zip").

 #### Completed *Time Stamper* application
 You can now exit out of all *Finder* windows.
 You should now check to see if your *Time Stamper* application runs properly.
 If you have closely followed all of the instructions up to this point, your *Time Stamper* application (.app) should now run when you double-click on it, even when you have no aftermarket *Python* distribution installed on your *Mac*.
 Congratulations, you have successfully built the *Time Stamper* program from the source code on a *Mac*.